MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```
 Use these options to disable steppers when not being issued a movement.
 This was implemented as a hack to run steppers at higher-than-normal current in an effort to produce more torque at the cost of increased heat for drivers and steppers.

 Disabling the steppers between moves gives the motors and drivers a chance to cool off.
 It sounds good in theory, but in practice it has drawbacks.
 Disabled steppers can't hold the carriage stable.
-This results in poor accuracy and carries a strong probability of axial drift.
+This results in poor accuracy and carries a strong probability of axial drift (i.e., lost steps).

 Most 3D printers use an "open loop" control system, meaning the software can't ascertain the actual carriage position at a given time.
 It simply sends commands and assumes they have been obeyed.
 In practice with a well-calibrated machine this is not an issue and using open loop is a major cost saving with excellent quality.